SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 `type` | It is checked that it equals `PhysicalObject` before allowing the record to be imported.
 If the value is empty or term not present it is assumed it is a `PhysicalObject`
 `institutionCode` | Selects the repository for the specimen that is registered with an acronym equal to this value `collectionCode` | Paired with `institutionCode` it is used to select the namespace for `catalogNumber` from a user-defined lookup table in import settings, the value itself is not imported.
 `basisOfRecord` | It is checked that it equals an expected valid value for term, e.g. `PreservedSpecimen` or `FossilSpecimen` before allowing the record to be imported.
-If the value is empty or term not present it is assumed it is a `PreservedSpecimen` [IS THIS STILL TRUE?]
+If the value is empty or term not present it is assumed it is a `PreservedSpecimen`. _For compatibility with GBIF datasets, `PRESERVED_SPECIMEN` is also allowed._

 ##### Occurrence class

 Term|Mapping
 ---|---
 `catalogNumber` | The identifier value for Catalog Number local identifier.
 The namespace is selected from the namespaces lookup table in import settings queried by `institutionCode`:`collectionCode` pair.
+If you require several records to share the same Catalog Number identifier, you may do so by enabling `Containerize specimen with existing ones when catalog number already exists` import setting or by distinct `recordNumber` value.
+`recordNumber` | The identifier value for Record Number local identifier.
+If not empty the record requires to have the short name of the Namespace to use in a TW-specific column named `TW:Namespace:RecordNumber`.
+This DwC term enables the re-use of the same `catalogNumber` of both existing collection objects and records in the dataset, as the importer assigns related specimens to a container to allow sharing the same Catalog Number identifier.
 `recordedBy` | It is imported as-is in verbatim collectors field of the collecting event.
 Additionally, the value is parsed into people and assigned as collectors of the CE.
 Previously existing people are not used unless the data origin is the same dataset the record belongs to, otherwise any missing people are created.
 `individualCount` | The total number of entities associated with the specimen record (e.g. this record may be for a "lot" containing 6 objects).
 `sex` | Selects the biocuration class from the "sex" biocuration group to be assigned as biocuration classification for the specimen.